magnars/optimus/README.md

     included by the regex.
 This way you can make sure dependencies are loaded before their dependents.

-11. You can add individual assets that aren't part of a bundle, but should be optimized and served through optimus.
+12. You can add individual assets that aren't part of a bundle, but should be optimized and served through optimus.
 This is useful to add cache busters and far future Expires headers to images served straight from your HTML.

     If you use the `optimus.assets` helpers, you don't have to list images and fonts referenced in your CSS files - those are added along with the stylesheet.

-12. Assets don't have to be files on disk.
+13. Assets don't have to be files on disk.
 This example creates an asset on the path `/init.js` that is bundled along with the `app.js` bundle.

-13. Add `optimus/wrap` as a Ring middleware.
+14. Add `optimus/wrap` as a Ring middleware.

-14. Pass in the function that loads all your assets.
+15. Pass in the function that loads all your assets.

+16. Pass in the function that optimizes your assets.
+You can choose from those in `optimus.optimizations`, or write your own asset transformation functions.

+17. Yeah, `optimizations/none` is just an alias for `identity`.

+18. When you use `optimizations/all` you get everything that optimus provides.
+But you can easily exchange this for a function that executes only the transformations that you need.

-15. Pass in your chosen strategy.
+19. Pass in your chosen strategy.
 Set up properly with environment variables of some kind.

-16. In development you want the assets to be served unchanged.
+20. In development you want the assets to be served live.
+No need to restart the app just to see changes or new files.

-17. In production you want the assets to be optimized and frozen.
+21. In production you want the assets to be frozen.
+They're loaded and optimized when the application starts.

-18. But there's also a strategy for debugging.
-What if your javascript doesn't minify well?
+    Take note: You're free to serve optimized, live assets.
+It'll be a little slow, but what if your javascript doesn't minify well?
 How do you reproduce it?
 It's damn annoying having to restart the server for each change.
-Here's a strategy that optimizes just like production, but still serves fresh changes without restarts.
+Here's a way that optimizes just like production, but still serves fresh changes without restarts.

-19. Since Ring comes with content type middleware, optimus doesn't worry about it.
+22. Since Ring comes with content type middleware, optimus doesn't worry about it.
 Just make sure to put it after optimus.

 #### Using the new URLs